Montréal-Est

-Montreal East (Montréal-Est, /fr/) is an on-island suburb in southwestern Quebec, Canada, on the island of Montreal.
+Montréal-Est (Montreal East), /fr/) is an on-island suburb in southwestern Quebec, Canada, on the island of Montreal.
 Montreal-Est has been home to many large oil refineries since 1915.

 History

 The formation of Montréal-Est as a municipality was initiated in 1910 by businessman Joseph Versailles, who had bought 6 km2 of land there.
 The town was incorporated on 4 June 1910 under the name Montreal East, when it separated from Pointe-aux-Trembles and Saint-Joseph-de-la-Rivière-des-Prairies.
 Versailles was mayor of the town until his death in 1931.

 On January 1, 2002, as part of the 2002–2006 municipal reorganization of Montreal, it was merged into the City of Montreal and became part of the borough of Rivière-des-Prairies–Pointe-aux-Trembles–Montréal-Est. After a change of government and a 2004 referendum, it was the only community in the eastern half of the Island of Montreal that de-merged, and it was re-constituted as a city on January 1, 2006.